 Courses, course credit and course content at the School of Law of Golden Gate University are not static.
-Each year courses are added, dropped, expanded, abbreviated or altered as new interests develop among students and faculty.
-The courses comprising the 1972-73 curriculum are listed below as some indication of the Law School's present direction (unit value for each course shown in parentheses).
+Each year courses are added or revised as new interests develop among students and faculty.
+The courses comprising the 1973-74 curriculum are listed below as some indication of the Law School's present direction (unit value for each course shown in parentheses).